chris-on-code/nextjs-tailwind-purgecss/README.md

 PurgeCSS allows us to remove any unused Tailwind classes to keep our bundles _tiny_.

+> Change your CSS from 90kb to 3kb!

 ## The Overall Strategy

 1. Tell Next.js to use PostCSS